Google unveils Pixel 4 and Pixel 4 XL with gesture recognition and dual rear cameras

-At an event this morning in New York City, Google took the wraps off the latest additions to its four-year-old Pixel smartphone portfolio: the Pixel 4 and Pixel 4 XL.
-They’re the successors to the Pixel 3 and Pixel 3 XL, respectively, and there’s little to distinguish them from each other beyond variations in size, screen resolution, and battery life.
-But they share a host of upgrades on the inside and out, among the highlights of which are dual rear cameras and gesture-detecting radar technology.
+At an event in New York City this morning, Google took the wraps off the latest additions to its four-year-old Pixel smartphone portfolio: the Pixel 4 and Pixel 4 XL.
+They’re successors to the Pixel 3 and Pixel 3 XL, respectively, and there’s little to distinguish them from each other beyond variations in size, screen resolution, and battery life.
+But they share a host of upgrades on the inside and out, including dual rear cameras and gesture-detecting radar technology.

-The Pixel 4 and Pixel 4 XL are available in up to three colors — depending on the region — including Just Black, Clearly White, and Oh So Orange.
-Preorders start today, and they’ll begin shipping on October 24.
+The Pixel 4 and Pixel 4 XL are available in up to three colors — depending on the region — Just Black, Clearly White, and Oh So Orange.
+Preorders start today, and the devices begin shipping on October 24.

 Here’s the pricing: